proferosec/RansomEXX-Tools/README.md

 **Note:** This is not a universal decryption tool, the ransom still needs to be paid to obtain the personalized decryption tool.

+The full RansomEXX analysis that prompted the development of this tool can be found here: [https://medium.com/p/8e379bcaf701](https://medium.com/p/8e379bcaf701)

 # Supported Versions

 Currently the tool has only been tested on the ELF version of the X86\_64 decryption tool.
 It should be easy enough to add support for Windows and 32 bit binaries.